 Marciano Estate.
-There are a certain number of properties within the Napa Valley that are uniquely special based on the site, history or vineyard pedigree.
+There are a certain number of properties within Napa Valley that are uniquely special based on the site, history or vineyard pedigree.
 What is now Marciano Estate is one of these properties.
-It is 60 acres located in the rolling lower elevation hills of the Mayacamaus Mountains south west of the town of St. Helena.
-Some of it’s historical vineyard neighbors include Hayne Vineyard, Lewelling Vineyards and a couple of nearby Beckstoffer owned properties.
+It is 60 acres located in the rolling lower elevation hills of the Mayacamas mountains southwest of the town of St. Helena.
+Some of its historical vineyard neighbors include Hayne Vineyard, Lewelling Vineyards and a couple of nearby Beckstoffer owned properties.

 The Bourn Family eventually sold this estate to the Christian Brothers who in turned used it as a Catholic retreat center.
 After they sold it, a family purchased and planted 20 acres of grapes on site with the fruit going into the portfolio of several local wineries.
 In 2006 long time collector (especially of older Bordeaux wines) Maurice Marciano purchased the property and over the subsequent years invested his creativity along with many others into building what has become a remarkable estate.

-Maurice was born and raised in Marseille, France and is most well-know for being the co-founder of Guess Inc., along with his three brothers, Paul, Armand (reference Family Chateaux) and Georges, the owner of LHotel Montreal in old town Montreal.
-Maurice is also a prolific art collector and plans to open a contemporary art museum (Marciano Art Foundation) in Los Angeles by the end of May 2017 (one of the great museum cities in the country) at the end of May 2017 but this museum permanently closed at the end of December 2019.
+Maurice was born and raised in Marseille, France and is most well-known for being a co-founder of Guess Inc., along with his three brothers, Paul, Armand (reference Family Chateaux) and Georges, the owner of LHotel Montreal in old town Montreal.
+Maurice is also a prolific art collector and opened a contemporary art museum (Marciano Art Foundation) in Los Angeles (one of the great museum cities in the country) at the end of May 2017 but this museum permanently closed at the end of December 2019.

 After David Abreu provided his initial vineyard evaluation, the joint decision was made to cut the vineyard acreage in half from twenty acres to ten – focusing on the most premium sites on the property.
 Today four of the five major Bordeaux red varietals are planted – the exception being Malbec.
 Five of the other ten acres were then planted to olive trees – and now there are nearly 1000 olive trees on site planted to both Italian and Spanish cultivars.
 They produce a premium olive oil each year – most recently taking top recognition at the annual Los Angeles International Extra Virgin Olive Oil Competition.